-Former Bulls with Project Management experience garner salaries that are 24 percent more than other grads' salaries.
-Many USF grads have knowledge of Microsoft Excel, with about one in six alumni using this program on the clock.
+Knowledge of Project Management seems to be related to bigger paychecks; in fact, skilled alumni bring in salaries that are 24 percent more than their former classmates' salaries ($71K).
+Approximately one in six USF grads wind up using Microsoft Excel at their job, which is one of the most common skills among alumni.
 In addition, those who are savvy in Microsoft Office, Project Management, and Customer Service are also considered highly skilled.

 Benefits and Perks

-Florida State University grads bring in salaries of around $58K, making them the most similar to USF alumni in terms of earnings.
+Alumni of Florida State University pick up average paychecks of $58K, which is closest to the amount made by USF grads among similar schools.
 The University of Florida, Louisiana State University and Agricultural & Mechanical College, and the University of Houston are also similar to USF.